mia-platform/documentation/docs/release_notes/platform_5-10_releasenotes.md

     Now the **addition of security headers is required only for endpoints and routes** configured as `Required API Key`.

 * **Design Endpoint - New Cross labels**
-    In the endpoints section, endpoints that are linked to cross project proxies have now the **`Cross` label.**
+    In the endpoints section, endpoints that are linked to cross project proxies now display the shorter **`Cross` label.**

     ![endpoint_proxy](img/endpoint_proxy.PNG)